-RDODJ operates a single-blind review process, which means that reviewers know the names of authors, but the names of the reviewers are hidden from the authors.
-The scientific quality of the research described in the manuscript is assessed by a minimum of two independent expert reviewers.
+RDODJ operates a single-blind review process.
+The technical quality of the research described in the manuscript is assessed by a minimum of two independent expert reviewers.
 The Editor-in-Chief is responsible for the final decision regarding acceptance or rejection of the manuscript.
 For controversial manuscripts, the Editor-in-Chief is responsible for making the final decision.

 Your research will be judged on technical soundness only, not on its perceived impact as judged by Editors or referees.
 There are three possible decisions: Accept (your study satisfies all publication criteria), Invitation to Revise (more work is required to satisfy all criteria), and Reject (your study fails to satisfy key criteria and it is highly unlikely that further work can address its shortcomings).

 Rare Disease and Orphan Drugs Journal Editorial Office

 Suite 1504, Plaza A, Xi'an National Digital Publishing Base, No. 996 Tiangu 7th Road, Gaoxin District, Xi'an 710077, Shaanxi, China.